 Finally we made it to the main road at the top of the village, and sank down at a bar.
 It was a run-down, unprepossessing place, but we were not quibbling about the décor, and ordered coffee and a carafe of cold water, which came in a fat yellow teapot.

 Greatly revived, we took the small road (the D18) down to Bellegarde, rather than the highway.

-Nevertheless the road was surprisingly busy, but it was all downhill after the first pinch, so we didn’t mind.
-In an hour we were in the streets of the town, having crossed under the railway line on which we had travelled yesterday.
+Nevertheless this road was surprisingly busy, but as it was all downhill after the first pinch, we didn’t mind.
+In an hour we were in the streets of Bellegarde, having crossed under the railway line on which we had travelled yesterday.